-The Human Power Team athletes are carefully selected from a pool of motivated athletes.
+The Human Power Team athletes are carefully selected from a lot of motivated athletes.
 The Human Movement Scientists from the VU Amsterdam conduct three selection rounds, in which they aim to find the perfect fit.
-By testing the endurance and sprint capabilities of the athletes with a variety of tests, and by conducting a series of interviews we aim to select athletes that are not only physically capable to break the world record, but are also just as motivated and excited as the rest of the team to work towards this goal for one year.
+We test the endurance and sprint capabilities of the athletes with a variety of tests and conduct a series of interviews.
+We try to make sure we select athletes that are not only physically capable to break the world record, but are also just as motivated and excited as the rest of the team to work towards this goal for one year.

 Throughout the year, the athletes are trained by the Human Power Team coaches.
-These Human Movement Sciences students provide the athletes with training scheduled which focus on endurance and sprinting, strength and core stability.
-By training their core, the athletes become better equipped to stabilise the VeloX, which is important because the VeloX 8 weights 40kg!
+These Human Movement Sciences students provide the athletes with training schedules which focus on endurance, sprinting, strength and core stability.
+By training their core, the athletes become better equipped to stabilise the VeloX.

 Racing in a VeloX

 Being able to race in a VeloX takes a whole new motor skill which the athletes need to learn.
 To prepare the athletes, they start training on a recumbent bike as soon as possible.
-This way they get used to the balance and transfer of power necessary for cycling in a VeloX.
-While the engineers are busy designing and building the VeloX 8, the athletes spend time learning to ride in an old VeloX.
-Then, when the VeloX 8 is ready the athletes spend training days riding down a closed down road to master riding a VeloX.
-Here they do not yet get the full experience, but they get as close to racing in a VeloX as possible in the Netherlands.
+They get used to the balance and transfer of power necessary for cycling in a VeloX.
+While the engineers are busy designing and building the VeloX 10, the athletes spend time learning to ride in an old VeloX.
+Then, when the VeloX 10 is ready the athletes spend training days riding down a closed down road to master riding a VeloX.
+They do not yet get the full experience, but they get as close to racing in a VeloX as possible in the Netherlands.

 Being able to break the Human Powered World Speed Record requires more than just extensive training.
 Together with the athletes, the Human Power Team focusses on a whole range of factors.
 Some examples are nutrition, mental strength, taper and acclimatisation.
 The Human Movement Scientists use the latest research developments in these areas to optimally prepare the atletes for the record attempt.

-Age 24 Lives Leiden Studies ICT Law Works Reservist Dutch Defense
+Age 25 - Lives in Leiden - Studies ICT Law - Works as Reservist Dutch Defense